Define Requirements Hierarchy

 Define custom attributes for your requirement sets that apply to the requirements they contain.
 Custom attributes extend the set of properties associated with your requirements.
 Define custom attributes for a requirement set from the Custom Attribute Registries pane of the Requirements Editor.

-To define custom attributes for your requirements sets:
+To define custom attributes:

 Open the Requirements Editor.
 In the Apps tab, click Requirements Manager.
 In the Requirements tab, click Requirements Editor.